Communication Disorders

 2. Describe biological, cognitive, social aspects of language acquisition.

-3. Describe the current methods for studying language acquisition and critically evaluate their contributions to our understanding of how children learn language.
+3. Evaluate the current methods for studying language acquisition and critically evaluate their contributions to our understanding of how children learn language.

-4. Describe and critically evaluate current theories of language acquisition in relation to the available data and to each other.
+4. Compare and contrast current theories of language acquisition in relation to the available data and to each other.

 5. Apply basic observational methods to draw conclusions about a child’s level of language knowledge.